nygeek/drive_inspector/README.md

 The FileID 'root' is treated synonymously with whatever FileID your particular drive has as the ID of the "My Drive" folder.

-The flag -f tells the inspector to interpret the argument to --ls, --find, and --stat as a FileID.
+The flag -f tells the inspector to interpret the argument to ls, find, and stat as a FileID.

-# find from the 'My Drive' folder downward
+*find from the 'My Drive' folder downward*
 > python drivefile.py -f --find root

 ===

 Future plans:

-[1] I plan to build a 'shell' option that drops you into an interactive main loop that will support ls, find, and stat along with pwd and cd to let you browse around the implicit file system.
+1. I plan to build a 'shell' option that drops you into an interactive main loop that will support ls, find, and stat along with pwd and cd to let you browse around the implicit file system.

-[2] I plan to expand the function of the --find operator to report all of the files in the system, with fully qualified paths.
+2. I plan to expand the function of the --find operator to report all of the files in the system, with fully qualified paths.

-[3] I plan to augment the display of file names and paths with other
+3. I plan to augment the display of file names and paths with other
 metadata:
-    [3a] owner or owners
+  3a. owner or owners
-    [3b] creation time
+  3b. creation time
-    [3c] modification time
+  3c. modification time
-    [3d] viewed by me date
+  3d. viewed by me date

-[4] I plan to support some filtering conveniences:
+4. I plan to support some filtering conveniences:
-    [4a] files owned by me
+  4a. files owned by me
-    [4b] files owned by others
+  4b. files owned by others
-    [4c] files with multiple parents
+  4c. files with multiple parents
-    [4d] Docs, Sheets, Slides and other Google Apps [4e] Files created by third-party applications
+  4d.
+Docs, Sheets, Slides and other Google Apps
+  4e.
+Files created by third-party applications
-    [4f] Sizes of files created by third-party applications (4e)
+  4f.
+Sizes of files created by third-party applications (4e)